I came across a post in a very prominent choral director’s Facebook group that asks:

 Guidelines are important.
 Make them important.
 Make them the core of your rehearsal.
 Use them to keep all of your students safe.
 Use them to ensure all students have an equal opportunity to learn.
 Keep guidelines positive so students feel good about themselves.
 Keep them specific and concise so there is clarity in every expectation.

-Physical and emotional safety is not funny; it is a way to ALLOW other things to be funny and light-hearted.
-Those boundaries give the freedom for a class to take risks and be malleable.
+Physical and emotional safety is not funny; it is a way to ALLOW other things to be funny and lighthearted.
+Effective guidelines give the freedom for a class to take risks and be malleable.

 “Aural Training Sheet” BUNDLE – Major, Relative Minor, Original, and Assessment RubricProduct on sale